darwin-morocho/flutter-facebook-auth/docs/ios.md

   From Xcode you can open your `Info.plist` as `Source Code` now add the next code and replace `{your-app-id}` with your facebook app Id.

+  In the key **FacebookClientToken**, replace CLIENT-TOKEN with the value found under Settings > Advanced > Client Token in your App Dashboard.

     <img src="https://user-images.githubusercontent.com/15864336/98708650-66433080-234f-11eb-81c6-2297b9e6f7a7.png" width="600"/>

     ```xml